Eurobertics/Nebucord/README.md

 preferences on the Discord application management webpage.
 The bitmask is `32767` if everything set to true or for config as parameter.

+**Note:**
+Configuration by parameter has priority to configuration by .ini file.

 Requirements
 ------------